Thailand for Visitors

 Shopping

 Mae Hong Son's 'night bazaar' is no comparison to its much bigger neighbor Chiang Mai.
 There are a few interesting souvenir shops along Khunlumprapas street near the center of town, but our favorite shop would probably be best described as a 'junk' shop, with old clocks, temple urns, and assorted other useless but charming bric-a-brac.
-Further down Khunlumprapas street, in the Mountain Inn hotel, is the official outlet of the government's 'one village one product' program.
+Further down Khunlumprapas street, in the Mountain Inn hotel, is the official outlet of the government's 'one village one product' (OTOP) program.